nicpl82/mobile_app/README.md

-Its mobele applucation for Bank.
+Its mobile application for Bank.